glpi-project/docdev/source/plugins/test.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Next, you need to create a bootstrap file to prepare the testing environment.
 This file should be located at ``tests/bootstrap.php``.
 In the bootstrap file, you need to import a few required files and set a few constants, as well as loading your plugin.
-Note that you must manually cheeck prerequisites since this check is not called automatically.
+Note that you must manually check prerequisites since this check is not called automatically.
 For example:

 .. code-block:: php